An application of continuous logic to fixed point theory: Abstract

 \section{Abstract}

-In aiming to apply to a broader class of examples the Avigad-Iovino ``ultraproducts and metastability'' approach to obtaining uniformity for convergence of sequences, we construct a variant of continuous logic that in particular is able to handle discontinuous functions in its domain of discourse.
-This logic weakens the usual continuity requirements for functions, but compensates for the loss of control by introducing a notion of ``linear structure'' that mimics e.g. the vector space structure of Banach spaces.
-We use this logic to apply the Avigad-Iovino method to specific convergence results from functional analysis involving iterations of discontinuous functions, and so obtain uniform metastable convergence in those examples.
+In aiming to apply to a broader class of examples the Avigad-Iovino ``ultraproducts and metastability'' approach to obtaining uniformity for convergence of sequences, we construct a framework using continuous logic that in particular is able to handle discontinuous functions in its domain of discourse.
+This setup weakens the usual continuity requirements for functions, but compensates for the loss of control by introducing a notion of ``linear structure'' that captures in a quite general way the situation of having geodesics between every pair of points, and has as a special case the vector space structure of Banach spaces.
+We use this to apply the Avigad-Iovino method to specific convergence results from functional analysis involving iterations of discontinuous functions, and so obtain uniform metastable convergence in those results.